 Algebra 1B is to be taken after Algebra 1A.
 In Algebra 1B we will cover a variety of topics.
-These topics include: inequalities, properties of exponents, exponential functions, quadratic functions and some basic statistics.
+These topics include inequalities, properties of exponents, exponential functions, quadratic functions and some basic statistics.
 Students will use problem solving to solve real world applications of topics that we cover.
-Students who take Algebra IA and Algebra IB will take Geometry as the subsequent math class.
-Algebra IB is a standards-based class and students will need to pass all standards to be successful.
+Students who take Algebra 1A and Algebra 1B will take Geometry as the subsequent math class.
+Algebra 1B is a standards-based class and students will need to pass all standards to be successful.

-ALGEBRA I - 110300
+ALGEBRA 1 - 110300

-Elective Course Period Offerings: Blocked; 2 Terms; 2 Credits OR Period; 2 Semesters; 2 Credits
+Period Offerings: Period - 2 Semesters or Blocked - 2 Terms; 2 Credits

-Although problem solving is a focus throughout the math program, Algebra I begins the focus on pure mind stimulation.
+Although problem solving is a focus throughout the math program, Algebra 1 begins the focus on pure mind stimulation.
 Students at this level learn to organize information in ways that sharpen their thinking skills and force them to see things in new ways.
 Reading and interpreting the problem is especially important for students at this level.
-Algebra I is a standards-based class and you will need to pass all standards in order to earn credit for Algebra.
+Algebra 1 is a standards-based class and you will need to pass all standards in order to earn credit for Algebra.